wgtdkp/topia/README.md

 ## Hardware

 A RISC(MIPS) 32bit CPU, ~100MHz.
-Written in Verilog HDL, running on Altera DE2 board(should be easyly ported to other platforms).
+Written in Verilog HDL, running on Altera DE2 board(should be easily ported to other platforms).
 An emulator is provided.

 ## Operating System